pnp/pnpjs/docs/contributing/debug-tests.md

 describe("Items", () => {

-    // any tests that make a web request should be withing a block checking if web tests are enabled if (testSettings.enableWebTests) {
+    // any tests that make a web request should be within a block checking if web tests are enabled if (testSettings.enableWebTests) {

         // a block scoped var we will use across our tests